Titanic sank on April 15, 1912 in the North Atlantic after colliding with an iceberg during its journey from Southampton, England to New York, USA.

 The legendary ship's wreckage then "slept" at a depth of 3,800 m on the ocean floor for 70 years until it was discovered by the US Navy in 1985.

-At the time of discovery, the ship was almost intact, although broken in two.
-Over time and for many other reasons, the ship is seriously deteriorating, and scientists even believe that it will disappear completely by 2030, that is, in 17 years, because bacteria are corroding the metal.
+At the time of discovery, the shipwreck was almost intact, although it was broken in two.
+Over time and for many other reasons, the shipwreck has seriously deteriorated, and scientists even believe that it will disappear completely by 2030, that is, in 17 years, because bacteria are corroding the metal.

 Titanic is currently at the bottom of the ocean about 350 nautical miles off the coast of Newfoundland, Canada.
 Photo: Daily Mail